My 15 µseconds of fame: "Block Stacking Game" was featured on the Instructables homepage back in 2015.

 Years ago I came across this wooden rock stacking game at a Starbucks (of all places).
 The game was in their store for one christmas season and never again.
 The block stacking was fun, relaxing and a little bit educational (because, physics!).
 The problem is you need a lot of these wooden rocks to make more interesting stuff like arches.
 Solution: make your own!

 My wife asked me to make her some Netflix socks.
-I did make a pair (well one) but the IR part never quite worked right because our TiVo is located way up on top of our entertainment center.
-That and, invariably, Kathleen would fall asleep with the IR blaster tucked under the covers.
+I did make one but the IR part never quite worked right because our TiVo is located up too high and, invariably, Kathleen would fall asleep with the IR blaster tucked under the covers.
 But, eh... it was a silly project and I love silly projects.

 While building the socks I constructed an IR capture and playback tool to help me program the blasters (I archived the random firmware I wrote on GitHub for what it's worth).
 The thing is built around an ATTiny84 clocked at 20Mhz to keep up with the IR bitrate.
 The device had three modes: